 A Life Plan can be as long or as short as you want, but it’s a good idea to have a page for each key aspect of your life – for each Life Area.
 A worthwhile life plan is created by you, is about you and is for you.
 It provides written strategy, goals and specific actions – which means it is also a living document.
 Things change, plans change.

 There are 3 particularly good benefits to Life Planning, as discussed in the attached article “3 Reasons Why You Need a Life Plan“.

 Start out by writing a simple 1-page Life Plan.
 For each Life Area – family, work, partner, career, finances, lifestyle, & health – write a Vision statement of the future you, then write Why it is that you want the Vision you have stated.
 Finally, write down the Goals you need to get to the Vision of the future you want.

-One of the great outcomes of writing a basic Life Plan is the experience of doing it.
+One of the great outcomes of writing a basic Life Plan is the experience of doing the plan.
 Just the act of putting our thoughts into the written word helps us to clarify our thoughts even more.
-Indeed, the very act of writing anything helps us to clarify, memorise, and communicate better.
+Indeed, the very act of writing anything helps us to clarify, memorise, and communicate